Usual (USUAL) Price Prediction

 TLDR

-1. Protocol Adoption & Revenue – USD0/EUR0 growth directly fuels USUAL buybacks and staker rewards, creating a fundamental price link.
+1. Protocol Adoption & Revenue – Growth in USD0's TVL directly fuels USUAL's revenue-based buybacks and staker rewards, creating a reflexive value loop.

 Deep Dive